MicrosoftDocs/windows-itpro-docs/education/windows/edu-take-a-test-kiosk-mode.md

 >
 > An additional benefit of using a guest account, is that your students don't have to type a password to access the test.

-Follow the instructions below to configure your devices using either Microsoft Intune or a provisioning package (PPKG).
+Follow the instructions below to configure your devices, selecting the option that best suits your needs.

 #### [:::image type="icon" source="images/icons/intune.svg"::: **Intune**](#tab/intune)

-To configure devices, you can either use Intune for Education or a custom profile in Intune:
+To configure devices, you can use Intune for Education or a custom profile in Microsoft Intune:

 - Intune for Education provides a simpler experience
 - A custom profile provides more flexibility and controls over the configuration